jgreitemann/svm/README.md

     provided as an _rvalue reference_ (i.e. as a temporary or by invoking `std::move`) and will be invalidated afterwards.
 This is because the resulting `svm::model` will take hold of the sample data in the problem, at least for those samples which become "support vectors".
-The `svm::model` provides an `operator()` which can be called with a test sample and returns a pair consisting of the label (-1 or +1) and decision function value.
     Iterating over the model gives access to its support vectors and their respective coefficients.
+    The `svm::model` provides an `operator()` which can be called with a test sample and returns a pair consisting of the label (-1 or +1) and
+      - _in case of binary classification_, the value of the decision function;
+      - or _in case of multiclassification_ between _M_ distinct labels, a
+        container of size _M(M-1)_, holding all decision function values for each binary classification between any two labels.
+        Through `svm::model::classifiers()`, one may alternatively obtain
+        a container of _M(M-1)_ views on the `svm::model`, each behaving like a binary classification model (i.e. its call operator returns a pair of the predicted label and the decision function value).
   * _introspector_ classes are defined for use with the linear (`linear_introspector`) and polynomial kernels (`tensor_introspector`).
     These in particular calculate contractions of multinomials of support vector